 Biotest has divided management into two groups, executive management and top management.
-In executive management the share of women is 12.8%, and in top management this figure is 34.3%.
-The proportion of women on the Supervisory Board continues to be 50%.
+In executive management, the share of women is 12.5%, and in top management, this figure is 28%.
+Women constituted 50% of the Supervisory Board in 2019.

 EFFAS S02- 02 performance indicator